GeekLaunch/geeklaunch.github.io/content/blog/grammatical-automatic-furigana-with-sqlite-and-rust.md

 All of these factors mean that it can sometimes be difficult to discern what the intended reading of a particular word is.
 Maybe it's ambiguous, rare, or a word the author constructed.
 On top of that, if you're a learner of Japanese, maybe you simply haven't learned that character yet, so you don't know how it's pronounced.

 Therefore, sometimes authors will add pronunciation guides to their documents.
 In Japanese, pronunciation guides are placed above (in horizontal LTR texts) or to the right of (in vertical RTL texts) the words they are describing.
 The pronunciation guides are called "furigana."
-Furigana is typeset using [ruby annotations](https://en.wikipedia.org/wiki/Ruby_character).
+Furigana are typeset using [ruby annotations](https://en.wikipedia.org/wiki/Ruby_character).

 If your browser supports the [`<ruby>`](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/ruby) element, the below text should appear with furigana in the correct position: